asankasira/repo-drone-fleet/README.md

    * Maven 3.x

 ### Instructions
+Please clone the repository using SSH or HTTP protocol.
+Then navigate the fetched directory and checkout the `main` branch.

+#### Running from IDE
+* Import the maven project to your IDE and change application properties (server port) if required.
+Build the project using `mvn clean install` or `mvn clean install -DskipTests`
+* Once built is successful, use the IDE to run the main class `DroneFleetAppApplication`

+#### Using the Maven plugin
+Without importing project to IDE, you could run the same Maven build commands in CLI as above to build the project.
+Upon completion please invoke the spring boot maven plugin run goal as below.
+`mvn spring-boot:run`

+#### Running as a packaged application
+Maven build command create an executable jar on build completion.
+You can run application by executing the generated jar file too.
+`java -jar target/droneFleetApp-1.0.0-SNAPSHOT.jar`

-Tomcat server port is configured to **8082** by default.
+Tomcat server port is configured to use **8082** by default.
 Could be reconfigured to use a different port in application.yml

 **Note:** Drone model and state columns are mapped as enums in JPA Entity since all possible values are pre-defined.
 Please use the exact names when using any of them in request payloads.